bokwoon95/go-structured-query/README.md

 That made sqlx's StructScan unsuitable ([e.g. cannot handle `type Child struct { Father Person; Mother Person; }`](https://jmoiron.github.io/sqlx/#advancedScanning)). database/sql's way of scanning is really verbose especially since I had about ~25 fields to scan into, some of which could be null.
 That's a lot of sql Null structs needed!
 Because I had opted to -not- pollute my domain structs with `sql.NullInt64`/ `sql.NullString` etc, I had to create a ton of intermediate Null structs just to contain the possible null fields, then transfer their zero value back into the domain struct.
 There had to be a better way.
 I just wanted their zero values, since everything in Go accomodates the zero value.

-As a result I view sq as a data mapper first, and query builder second.
+sq is therefore a data mapper first, and query builder second.
 I try my best to make the query builder as faithful to SQL as possible, but the main reason for its existence was always the [struct mapping](http://bokwoon95.github.io/sq/basics/struct-mapping.html).

 ### The case for ALL\_CAPS
 Here are the reasons why ALL\_CAPS is used for table and column names over the idiomatic MixedCaps: